To bring together people who would not otherwise be able to meet, and create a world full of WOWs

 After graduating from university Kotomi worked at company LexisKorea supporting Japanese students studying in Korea.
 Through this experience, Kotomi wanted to develop and work further in connecting people and promoting intercultural exchange, and came to the decision to enter EXest Inc. At present, Kotomi is in charge of the support of guides and general guide operations.

 Through her experiences studying abroad and traveling, Kanako developed an interest in tourism and a desire to convey Japan’s charms to people overseas as well as know about not just the urban areas, but also the local regions of Japan.
 She also empathizes with the world that EXest aims to create; through personal experience, Kanako believes that the people one meets at their travel destinations allow for even more memorable trips.
 After a year-long internship at the company, she joined EXest as a full-time staff member.
-Currently, she is in charge of WOW U-mediator support and social media advertising for the DOGADOZO project.
+Currently, she is in charge of WOW U-mediator support.